Unethical Business Practices

 Do you have a clear written policy on business conduct which all employees sign?

-Do you avoid all forms of bribery and corruption, both within your own business and in your dealings with business partners?
+Do you choose your markets and industries to avoid all forms of bribery; embezzlement; kickbacks; extortion; grease payments and corruption, both within your own business and in your dealings with business partners?

-When you work in cultures where bribery and corruption are part of the way of life, do you try to find ways of doing business that more closely express your own ethical standards?
+When you do work in cultures where bribery and corruption are part of the way of life, are you able to be sufficiently patient and gentle with intermediaries so that you find ways of doing business that express your own ethical standards?

 Do you discourage and work against sharp practice in all your workplaces?
 Do you speak out against the corrupt practices you discover?